-High humidity can cause a room or house to become clammy, musty and overall uncomfortable.
-Not to mention, high levels of humidity will cause dampness and excess moisture that can lead to mold, mildew and other bacteria.
-Consequently, it can be very bad for your health and your family.
+High humidity can cause a room to become clammy, musty, and overall uncomfortable.
+Not to mention, high levels of humidity will cause dampness and excess moisture that can lead to mold, mildew, and other bacteria.
+Consequently, it can be terrible for your health.

 Luckily, there are many ways to improve your home environment and get that humidity to calm down.
-Things like improving the air circulation or installing a dehumidifier are effective ways to lower the humidity.
+We’ll show you how to dehumidify a room using eight different but effective methods.

 How to Dehumidify a Room

-Rock salt is a natural hygroscopic material that not only absorbs moisture, but also stores it — similarly to dehumidifiers.
-However, rock salt is completely natural, non-toxic and requires absolutely no electricity.
+Rock salt is a natural hygroscopic material that absorbs moisture and stores it — similarly to dehumidifiers.
+However, rock salt is completely natural, non-toxic, and requires no electricity.

-Rock salt is a crystal mined from underground and taken to a special facility.
-Here, the salt crystals are extracted and then sold as we know it.
-There are many reasons why people love to use rock salt as a natural dehumidifier.
-Two of those are its affordability and non-toxicity.
+Rock salt is a crystal mined underground and taken to a particular facility.
+Here, the salt crystals are extracted and sold as we know it.
+People love to use rock salt as a natural dehumidifier, mainly because it’s affordable and non-toxic.

-You can quickly construct your own rock salt dehumidifier using two buckets or any other containers.
-The main requirement is that the two containers can be stacked.
+Quickly construct your own rock salt dehumidifier using two buckets or any other containers.
+The main requirement is that the two containers are stackable.
 Here’s how to do it.